Draygon152/MAGIC/README.md

   For the second playtest, players will challenge three waves of enemies which implement NavMesh navigation and more complex AI behaviors.
 The second wave contains an enemy called the Hiskgar, which will begin to regenerate health and run away once it reaches 20% health.
 This regeneration stops when it reaches 80%.
-It is currently impossible to kill the Hiskgar without a high-damage spell such as Arcane Blast(Arcane Element) or a second player.
-This is planned to be balanced a bit more by the next build.
+This regeneration can only occur once per Hiskgar, to make it easier to kill the Hiskgar without having to trap it in a corner.
 The third wave contains an enemy called the Nsquelsnaak which will periodically spawn Larvae to attack the player, while the Nsquelsnaak continues to wander.
   At some points, it may appear that the enemy counter does not decrease properly.
 This is not the case, and is instead a result of how our game decides when to spawn the next wave.
   When there is only one enemy left, the next wave spawns.
 When moving from the second wave to the third wave, this may give the impression that killing an enemy did not decrease the counter properly, when in reality an enemy is spawned right as the second-to last enemy of wave two is killed.
 This will be addressed in a future build for clarity.
 </pre>